1. An official count of the nation's population every ten years is called a ______________.

 c. populism

-19. A(n) ____________ is a general opinion or position reached by an entire group.
+19. A(n) ____________ is a general opinion or position reached by a group of people.

 a. consensus